High performance and fuel efficiency are just two of the advantages offered by a dual-source powertrain.

-When a driver hits the brakes, the Lexus Hybrid Drive system suspends its delivery of drive power and begins generating electricity.
-Thanks to a highly effective regenerative braking system, kinetic energy usually lost during braking is instead converted to electricity and sent back to the battery.
+Instantaneous response and exceptional efficiency are only two of the benefits of the electric power source under the hood.
+It also charges itself.
+During braking, the Lexus Hybrid Drive system suspends its delivery of drive power and begins generating electricity.
+Thanks to this highly effective regenerative braking system, kinetic energy usually lost during braking is instead converted to electricity and sent back to the battery.

 Unlike traditional gasoline engines, which must idle and consume fuel even at a standstill, a Lexus Hybrid switches off its gas engine when decelerating and at a stop, saving fuel and minimizing emissions.
 The electric motor remains ready and available for immediate takeoff.